-High-trigger loss-absorbing additional tier 1 (AT1) capital of CHF 6,809 million and low-trigger loss-absorbing AT1 capital of CHF 2,342 million were partly offset by required deductions for goodwill of CHF 2,639 million.
-2 Low-trigger loss-absorbing AT1 capital (30 June 2017: CHF 1,260 million; 31 March 2017: CHF 1,304 million).
+1 High-trigger loss-absorbing additional tier 1 (AT1) capital of CHF 6,809 million and low-trigger loss-absorbing AT1 capital of CHF 2,342 million were partly offset by required deductions for goodwill of CHF 2,639 million.
+2 Low-trigger loss-absorbing AT1 capital (30 June 2017: CHF 2,295 million; 31 March 2017: CHF 2,313 million) was partly offset by required deductions for goodwill (30 June 2017: CHF 1,260 million; 31 March 2017: CHF 1,304 million).
 3 Non-Basel III-compliant tier 1 and tier 2 capital instruments qualify as gone concern instruments.
 Under the Swiss SRB rules, these instruments are no longer subject to phase-out.
 Instruments with a maturity date are eligible to meet the gone concern requirements until one year prior to maturity, with a haircut of 50% applied in the last year of eligibility.